 ComSciCon organizes two types of workshops for graduate students:

-These annual summer workshops, held in Boston, MA, are open to graduate students nationwide, and are free to attend for accepted applicants.
+These annual summer workshops are open to graduate students throughout the US and Canada, and are free to attend for accepted applicants.
 Our goal is to empower future leaders in technical communication to share the results from research in their field to broad and diverse audiences, not just practitioners in their fields.
-For more information about ComSciCon national workshops, read about our inaugural 2013 event.
+For more information about ComSciCon flagship workshops, read about our inaugural 2013 event.

-ComSciCon endeavours to offer local workshops for specific graduate student communities at individual universities or regions.
-Like the summer workshops, attendees learn and practice valuable skills for communicating their research and scholarship in their field to broad and diverse audiences, while interacting with leaders in technical communication from their local region.
+ComSciCon endeavours to offer workshops for specific graduate student communities within individual universities, disciplines, or regions.
+Like the flagship workshops, attendees learn and practice valuable skills for communicating their research and scholarship in their field to broad and diverse audiences, while interacting with leaders in technical communication from their local region.